-Child endangerment is a broad criminal charge which encompasses offenses ranging from sexual assault to child pornography to DWI/DUI (Driving While Intoxicated/Driving Under the Influence).
+Child endangerment is a broad criminal charge which encompasses offenses ranging from sexual assault charges to child pornography charges to DWI/DUI (Driving While Intoxicated/Driving Under the Influence).
 But can a parent be charged with endangering his or her own children?
 If so, how will the mother’s or father’s parental rights, such as custody and parenting time, be affected?

 Can a Biological Parent Be Arrested for Child Endangerment?